Ethiopia to lift emergency rule two months early, declaring unrest over

-ADDIS ABABA (Reuters) - Ethiopia’s parliament is set to lift a six-month state of emergency two months early, after the cabinet approved a draft law that said calm has been restored, an official said.
+ADDIS ABABA, June 2 (Reuters) - Ethiopia’s parliament is set to lift a six-month state of emergency two months early, after the cabinet approved a draft law that said calm has been restored, an official said.

 The government imposed emergency rule in February, a day after Prime Minister Hailemariam Desalegn resigned amid popular unrest and division within the ruling coalition.